Lymphoma Epidemiology of Outcomes (LEO) Study

 The goals of the LEO lymphoma study are to:

-• Follow patients over time to identify factors that affect outcomes and survivorship in non-Hodgkin's lymphoma
+• Follow participants over time to identify factors that affect outcomes and survivorship.

-• Improve diagnosis, risk stratification, treatment, and short-term and long-term management of patients with non-Hodgkin's lymphoma
+• Improve diagnosis, risk stratification, treatment and short-term and long-term management.

-• Find new and better ways to improve the length and quality of life for people living with non-Hodgkin's lymphoma
+• Find new and better ways to improve the length and quality of life.

-The LEO lymphoma study supports a broad research agenda aimed at identifying factors that significantly influence prognosis and survivorship, including:
+The LEO lymphoma study supports a broad research agenda aimed at identifying factors that significantly influence prognosis and survivorship.
+These include:

-Dr. Cerhan's lab is coordinating the LEO lymphoma study with these seven other study sites:
+Dr. Cerhan's lab coordinates the LEO lymphoma study with seven other study sites:

 Learn more about LEO Lymphoma Study participants.